paintdotnet/PaintDotNet.Quantization/README.md

 }
 ```

-(I'm using the code from ImageSharp, btw, not the MSDN article)
+*(I'm using the code from ImageSharp, btw, not the MSDN article.)*

 The problem is that when `level` is small, `shift` will be big, and `(shift - 1)` and `(shift - 2)` will be negative.
 The intention is to do a shift-right operation, and maybe that's how it works in C, but definitely not in C#.
 The result is zero.

-The fix is that only shift-right by `shift`, and then do a shift-left by 1 or 2.
-Let the compiler and JIT optimize it:
+The fix is to only shift-right by `shift`, and then do a shift-left by 1 or 2:

 ```
 private static int GetColorIndex(ref Rgba32 color, int level)